Adrenaline baby, they made me this way!

 When they would get ready to go out and my beautiful mother would curl her hair and put her make-up on, I begged “please don’t go, I’m scared all alone”… I nervously asked them almost every night “are you going out tonight?”
 And sometimes they would say ”no”, but then I realised that they went out anyway, thus I learned that I could not trust them.
 When they were out, I didn’t sleep, I was lying awake, scared and sweaty until they returned.
 I was too afraid to sleep, too afraid that I would die.
 That the house would burn down or that somebody would break in.
 Or that the monsters around me would kill me.
 My adrenaline was pumping like crazy… my survival mode and alertness rocket high.

-I lived in different countries when I was young and we enjoyed a lot of exotic holidays as well, which I absolutely loved.
+We lived in different countries when I was young and we enjoyed a lot of exotic holidays as well, which I absolutely loved.
 I liked to see new exciting places, to take in all the intense experiences.
 Indeed I think it inspired my own nomad spirit.
 I love to travel, I love to be on the move and explore new arenas.
 But wherever we went and stayed, and even though it was awesome to see all those places, at night I was still often left alone.
-At private houses, at motels, hotels… all alone and scared again.
-Sometimes I would just get up and sneak outside, walk around on my own in the night.
-I must have had a special guardian angel or something that watched over me.
+At private houses, at motels, great hotels… all alone and scared again.
+Sometimes I would just get up and sneak outside, walk around on my own in the night, meeting strange people that spoke to me in strange languages.
+I must have had a special guardian angel or some entity that watched over me.

 I was very sensitive and emotional.
 I could see and feel things others around me could not.
 When I saw upsetting, injust and sad images on TV or in a magazine, I would take it very to heart.
 Yet I was often treated quite insensitive and aggressive by adults and it made me feel even worse.
 I felt isolated.